Wag3s vs Zerion: Wallet-and-Tracker vs Tax-and-Accounting (2026)

 How vendor tools compare

-Zerion excels as a wallet+tracker+trading app; Koinly and CoinTracker are tax-leaning.
-The honest framing: pick the wallet/tracker you like for visibility, and a tax-and-accounting layer for the reportable result — confirm each tool's current scope before relying on it for tax.
+Zerion excels as a wallet, tracker, and trading app; Koinly and CoinTracker are tax-leaning.
+The honest framing is to pick the wallet/tracker you like for visibility and a tax-and-accounting layer for the reportable result.
+Confirm each tool's current scope before relying on it for tax.

-Wag3s Folio takes the activity you hold and trade (in Zerion or anywhere) and produces the jurisdiction-correct, internal-transfer-classified, audit-ready tax computation; Wag3s Ledger does the company accounting and FEC.
-Read-only, alongside your wallet — not a replacement for it.
+Wag3s Folio takes the activity you hold and trade, in Zerion or anywhere, and produces the jurisdiction-correct, internal-transfer-classified, audit-ready tax computation; Wag3s Ledger does the company accounting and FEC.
+It runs read-only alongside your wallet rather than replacing it.
 See the Folio and Ledger pages.

 Further reading